stevenmirabito/egc-extractor/README.md

-# Staples eGift Card Extractor
+# Universal eGift Card Extractor

 This script will attempt to extract the card type, amount, number, and PIN given the claim emails sent by Staples.com and write it to a CSV.
 The script